Caloundra, Sunshine Coast

 Every flight lesson will start with a classroom briefing on the techniques before they’re put into practice.
 You’ll need to pass some theory exams as well as complete practical flight training.
 With a Recreational Pilot Licence, you’ll be able to fly as a Pilot in Command of a single engine aircraft up to 1500 kgs.

 You will be able to use your Recreational Pilot Certificate and Navigation Endorsement towards this conversion to save you time and money.
 You will need to apply for an ARN and an ASIC card before you begin your training.
-We can provide you with a list of all forms required.
+Please see our GoFly Students page for a list of all forms required.
 The RPC to RPL converting application form then needs to be completed and sent in to CASA and approved before you can start your RPL conversion training.
 This form can only be filled out if you have applied for your ASIC card.

 As with most Civil Aviation Safety Authority (CASA) licenses there are more stringent conditions including: